-You are going to win them by the power of humility, love and service, and not by playing the game the way they want it conducted (by sheer force, power plays, outsmarting them, or out-maneuvering them).
+You are going to win them by the power of humility, love and service, and not by playing the game the way they want it conducted (by sheer force, big numbers, and power).

 10) Your family needs to see you acting maturely, speaking firmly, and confidently dealing with this matter in quietness and strength.

-Over the years, I have encountered adult children of ministers who stopped going to church years ago “after seeing how they treated my daddy.”
+Over the years, I have encountered adult children of ministers who quit going to church years ago “after seeing how the church people treated my daddy.”
 They grew bitter at the church and marked them all off as unChristian and hypocritical.
 To the extent their preacher-fathers allowed them to be hurt, they did them no favors.

 Protect your children, parents.
 As much as you can, pastor dad, shield your wife from the trouble.
 She’ll need to be in on some of it, but not all.
 But shield your children from as much of it as you possibly can.
 They are so vulnerable.
 They do not have the spiritual resources with which to deal with hateful members or cruel leaders.
 So, try to shield them.